cchvv/Project-Happy-4/README.md

          |- solar_input.py
          |- wind_input.py
          |- sscapi.py
+         |- test_solar_input.py
-      |- tests/
+         |- test_wind_input.py
-         |- ...
+         |- README.md
       |- doc
+         |- Handbook for SAM
       |- LICENSE

 ### Module code

-We place the module code for solar energy in a file called `solar_input.py` in directory called `Happy-4`.
+We place the module code for solar energy in a file called `solar_input.py` in directory called `Happy_4`.
 This structure is to download the data of radiation of the longitude, latitude and year input by user.
 The System Advisor Model (SAM) will simulate the daily power provided by a solar panel.

-The module code for wind energy is in a file called `wind_input.py` in directory called `Happy-4`.
+The module code for wind energy is in a file called `wind_input.py` in directory called `Happy_4`.
 This structure is to download the data of radiation of the longitude, latitude and year input by user.
 The System Advisor Model (SAM) will simulate the daily power provided by a wind turbine.

-The module code for output is in a file called `output.py` in directory called `Happy-4`.
+The module code for output is in a file called `output.py` in directory called `Happy_4`.
 This structure is to find a suitable number ratio of solar panels and wind turbines, and this combination can provide stable energy resource.
 Also, figures of daily solar energy, daily solar energy and daily total energy are given.